State Authorization Reciprocity Agreement (SARA)

 Effective December 1, 2016, Kentucky is a member of the State Authorization Reciprocity Agreement (SARA).
 As described on the National Council for State Authorization Reciprocity Agreements website (http://nc-sara.org/), the “State Authorization Reciprocity Agreement is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 SARA is overseen by a National Council and administered by four regional education compacts.”
 A list of SARA members states and institutions can be found at the following link: http://nc-sara.org/sara-states-institutions.

 The Education Professional Standards Board has the authority and responsibility to “set standards for, approve, and evaluate college, university, and school district programs for the preparation of teachers and other professional school personnel” for Kentucky pursuant to KRS 161.028(1)(b).
+Programs that could lead to educator certification or licensure in Kentucky must be approved by the EPSB.
 The EPSB’s process for approving educator preparation programs is generally set forth in Kentucky Administrative Regulations (KAR).
 Specific requirements for educator preparation programs located out-of-state and on-line are set forth in 16 KAR 4:030.

 In order for the EPSB to approve educator preparation programs which are located out-of-state or are exclusively offered on-line, the educator preparation program will have to demonstrate compliance with the following Kentucky requirements:

 - Demonstrate that the program of preparation has been accredited or approved, as applicable, by the provider’s state of origin;

 - Demonstrate that the program of preparation has been regionally accredited;